Expertcoderz/EC-Autoclicker/README.md

 ## Notes

+* EC Autoclicker has been tested to work on Windows 7 and higher.
+It is incompatible with Windows XP.
 * In order for automated clicks to have effect on windows belonging to elevated processes, EC Autoclicker must be run as administrator.
 * The X and Y mouse position coordinates displayed at the bottom right corner respect the screen/window